GetSafariTours

 Southern Serengeti (Ndutu)

 THE CALVING SEASON.
 The herds are stationary and give birth to over 500,000 calves.
-This is a "Circle of Life" drama with immense predator action.
+This is a "Circle of Life" drama with intense predator action.

 Apr – May